How chronic pain can impact your mental health

 How psychological treatment can help you manage chronic pain

 - Cognitive Behavioural Therapy and Acceptance and Commitment Therapy.
 These two approaches can help you to re-evaluate and challenge your unhelpful thoughts and lifestyle habits in response to chronic pain.
-Therapy also helps you to accept chronic pain and live a fulfilling life in line with your values despite your chronic pain.
+Therapy also helps you to accept the pain and live a fulfilling life in line with your values despite your physical pain.

 - Relaxation techniques can reduce your physiological arousal and pain levels